interacsean/errable/README.md

 ## Guide on use

-Errable is most useful in typescript (flow defs coming, PRs welcome), where rejections / throwing and catching errors in Promises is
+Errable is most useful in typescript (flow defs welcome), where rejections / throwing and catching errors in Promises is
 [imprecise by design](https://github.com/Microsoft/TypeScript/issues/6283#issuecomment-167851788).